TritonDataCenter/rfd/rfd/0105/README.md

 For building our own add-ons, we typically use [v8plus](https://github.com/joyent/v8plus).

-Until [very recently](https://github.com/nodejs/abi-stable-node) (as of this writing), Node.js did not provide a stable binary interface.
-We have not yet evaluated the newly-added interface, and it depends on newer Node versions than we're running anyway.
-So ignoring that, because C++ does not define a useful compiler- or platform-dependent [binary](http://stackoverflow.com/questions/7492180/c-abi-issues-list) [interface](http://developers.sun.com/solaris/articles/CC_abi/CC_abi_content.html), and we have seen breakage resulting from changing compiler versions, any repo that uses add-ons (binary modules) **must** bundle its own copy of "node" and use that copy at runtime.

-Almost every repo will fall into this bucket, since we use the native node-dtrace-provider heavily for observability.
+Repositories that build their own add-ons (which is nearly all of ours because of our heavy use of "node-dtrace-provider") **must** bundle their own Node binaries.
 Platform components that use the platform Node are generally exempt, since they know which version of Node they're building for.

+**Rationale:** Node.js does not have a stable binary ABI, and because C++ does not define a useful compiler- or platform-dependent [binary](http://stackoverflow.com/questions/7492180/c-abi-issues-list) [interface](http://developers.sun.com/solaris/articles/CC_abi/CC_abi_content.html), and we have seen breakage resulting from changing compiler versions, any repo that uses add-ons (binary modules) must bundle its own copy of "node" and use that copy at runtime.

 There are two ways you can get a Node build for your repo: